WootingKb/wooting-analog-unreal-plugin/README.md

 # Wooting Analog Unreal Plugin

-This repo contains a plugin for Unreal Engine v4.23 which provides Analog Keyboard input, using the [Wooting Analog SDK](https://github.com/WootingKb/wooting-analog-sdk)
+This repo contains a plugin for Unreal Engine v4.23 which provides Analog Keyboard input, using the [Wooting Analog SDK](https://github.com/WootingKb/wooting-analog-sdk).

+Currently this is an initial version which is not necessarily feature complete.
+Any feedback would be greatly appreciated, as we are not game developers so a lot of this was tested with Unreal's sample games.

 ## Plugin Usage